horizon-eda/horizon-docs/index.rst

 Horizon EDA documentation
 =========================

-Horizon EDA is a **Electronics Design Application** similar to tools like `KiCAD_` or `LibrePCB_`.
-It allows you to draw schematics, layout circuit boards and comfortably manage a parts collection.
+Horizon EDA is a **Electronics Design Application** supporting an integrated end-to-end workflow for printed circuit board design including parts management and schematic entry.

-Take a look at horizon's :doc:`top features <feature-overview>`, just :doc:`try it out <installation>` or begin by :doc:`reading from the start<why-another-eda-package>`.
+Take a look at the :doc:`top features <feature-overview>`, just :doc:`try it out <installation>` or begin by :doc:`reading from the start<why-another-eda-package>`.

 .. image:: images/collage.png